9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 written in languages other than Haskell.

-The FFI adds a new dimension of flexibility to the language: if we need to access raw hardware for some reason (say we\'re programming new hardware, or implementing an operating system), the FFI lets us get access to that hardware.
-It also gives us a performance escape hatch: if we can\'t get a code hot spot fast enough, there\'s always the option of trying again in C. So let\'s look at what the FFI actually means for writing code.
+The FFI adds a new dimension of flexibility to the language: if we need to access raw hardware for some reason (say we're programming new hardware, or implementing an operating system), the FFI lets us get access to that hardware.
+It also gives us a performance escape hatch: if we can't get a code hot spot fast enough, there's always the option of trying again in C. So let's look at what the FFI actually means for writing code.

 ## Foreign language bindings: the basics

-The most common operation we\'ll want to do, unsurprisingly, is to call a C function from Haskell.
-So let\'s do that, by binding to some functions from the standard C math library.
-We\'ll put the binding in a source file, and then compile it into a Haskell binary that makes use of the C code.
+The most common operation we'll want to do, unsurprisingly, is to call a C function from Haskell.
+So let's do that, by binding to some functions from the standard C math library.
+We'll put the binding in a source file, and then compile it into a Haskell binary that makes use of the C code.

-To start with, we need to enable the foreign function interface extension, as the FFI addendum support isn\'t enabled by default.
+To start with, we need to enable the foreign function interface extension, as the FFI addendum support isn't enabled by default.
 We do this, as always, via a `LANGUAGE` pragma at the top of our source file:

 :::: captioned-content